shreyashampali/kypt_transformer/README.md

     python test.py --ckpt_path <path_to_ho3d_ckpt> --use_big_decoder --dec_layers 6
     ```
 4. The object error metric (MSSD) is dumped into a .txt file in the folder containing the checkpoint
-5. Also dumped is a .json file which can be submitted to the
- [HO-3D (v2) challenge](https://codalab.lisn.upsaclay.fr/competitions/4318) after zipping the file
+5. Also dumped is a .json file which can be submitted to the [HO-3D (v2) challenge](https://codalab.lisn.upsaclay.fr/competitions/4318) after zipping the file
+6. Here is the dumped results file after the run: [[Results txt file]](https://1drv.ms/t/s!AsG9HA3ULXQRgskKj_FxMhh-8Drk4g?e=9Ik6T7)
+7. Hand pose estimation accuracy in the HO-3D challenge leaderboard: [here](https://codalab.lisn.upsaclay.fr/competitions/4318#results), user: *bullet*

  ### H<sub>2</sub>O-3D
 1. Make the following changes in the `config.py`